Pammota/ds-project/README.md

 ### What it do?
 - user authentication and management (no 3rd party auth providers used)
-- device and measurement management and simulation
+- device and measurement management and simulation (CRUD + DB persistence + security)
-- WebSocket-based chatting system
+- WebSocket-based live-chatting system
-- next.js powered web app for crud and chat client
+- Next.js powered web app for crud and chat client
 - inter-service communication using RabbitMQ

 ### Is it perfect?